 - 1 Tbsp. garlic minced

 - 6 thyme sprigs

 - 2 cans butter beans drained, rinsed

 - 2 Tbsp. cornstarch

-Return oxtails to pot along with beef stock.
+- Return oxtails to pot along with beef stock and cheesecloth (on top).
 Lock lid and cook at high pressure for 45 minutes.
 Once cook time is complete, allow pressure to release naturally (about 30 minutes).

 - Carefully remove oxtails and set them aside in a large bowl.
 Cover with foil.
 Pour sauce through a fine mesh strainer into a large bowl, then return liquid to pot.
 Discard cooked ingredients.
 Add carrots, butter beans, and remaining green onions to pot.
 Lock lid and cook at high pressure for 4 minutes.